Santosh Marray: Biography

 Bishop Marray is the third of six children born to the late Gurdat and Chandrawati Marray in Guyana, South America.
 He was reared as a Hindu, the traditional religion of his parents and ancestors, and converted to Christianity when he was 16 years old while attending a small, rural Anglican church.

 He earned a B.A. in theology from the University of West Indies, and a diploma in pastoral studies from Codrington College in Barbados.
 At Codrington, he was awarded the Bishop Coleridge Prize for the best graduating student in theology.
 He earned his D.Min. degree from Colgate Rochester Divinity School/Bexley Hall Episcopal Seminary in Rochester, New York, and went on to earn his Master of Laws in canon law from the Cardiff University Centre for Law and Religion in the United Kingdom.
 He also holds a master's in sacred theology from General Theological Seminary in New York.

 In September 2008, the board of governors of Bexley Hall Episcopal Seminary in Columbus, Ohio, awarded Marray the degree of Doctor of Divinity (Honoris Causa) in recognition of his contribution to the church in various parts of the worldwide Anglican Communion.

 Marray was ordained as deacon at St. George's Cathedral in Georgetown, Guyana, in January 1981 and, eleven months later, as priest of All Saints’ Church in New Amsterdam, Guyana.
 He has since served parishes in Guyana, in the Bahamas, Florida and the Seychelles, where he was ordained Bishop of Seychelles.

 He was a member of the Anglican Communion Covenant Design Group, charged by the Archbishop of Canterbury to develop and draft an Anglican Covenant for the communion, and he serves the wider Anglican Communion as a pastoral visitor for the Archbishop of Canterbury.

 In September, 2012, Bishop Marray accepted the call to the position of Assistant Bishop of the Episcopal Diocese of Alabama, under the Right Reverend John McKee Sloan.

 Marray is married to Nalini, a former schoolteacher; the couple live in Easton.
 They have two adult children, a daughter, Amanda, and a son, Ingram, who is married to Tenille Barton.

+In November 2024, Marray announced that he would retire in 2026, setting in motion an election process for a bishop coadjutor.